-Statement of Revenues, Expenses, and Changes in Net Position (Continued)
+Statement of Revenues, Expenses, and Changes in Net Position (Continued) The graph below categorizes operating expenses by function:

 - Nonoperating revenue and expenses are items not directly related to providing instruction.
-Net nonoperating revenue for the year ended June 30, 2023 was \$8.5 million.
-The most significant components of net nonoperating revenue include: - ♦ State operating appropriations accounting for approximately \$6 million in revenue for the year ended June 30, 2023.
-This is an increase of approximately 24.5% from the prior year. - Federal grants and contracts represent \$3.1 million, a decrease of 64.4% from prior year, due to depleted pandemic-related funding. - Net position at June 30, 2023, was \$13.0 million as a result of the above activity.
-This is a slight increase of \$852 thousand from the prior year.
+Net nonoperating revenue for the year ended June 30, 2024, was approximately \$8.6 million.
+The most significant components of net nonoperating revenue include: - State operating appropriations accounting for approximately \$6.1 million in revenue for the year ended June 30, 2024.
+This is stable compared to the prior year. - Federal grants and contracts represent \$2.1 million, a decrease of 37.4% from prior year, due to depleted pandemic-related funding. - Net position at June 30, 2024, was \$13.0 million as a result of the above activity.
+This is a slight increase of \$29 thousand from the prior year.